ramana236/djangoapplication/README.md

 ```bash
 bash launchStacks.sh
 ```
-3. Input your aws region as `us-east-1`  (You can choose any region where you would like to launch the infra)
+3. When prompted input your aws region as `us-east-1`  (You can choose any region where you would like to launch the infra)
-4. Input your aws profile as `dev-user`  (You can choose any profile from configured profiles)
+4. When prompted input your aws profile as `dev-user`  (You can choose any profile from configured profiles)

 Refer how to configure  [aws profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds) for assistance.

-5. Khallas! your infra starts spinning up with in few minutes
+5. **Khallas!** your infra starts spinning up with in few minutes

 ----